 The user can arrange up to 24 independent monitoring channels from the inputs and sensor readings.
 Every channel can be set up using up to 2 input parameters and/or constants.
-There are three type of channels - discrete (for OPEN/CLOSED outputs monitoring), general (for general monitoring) and cumulative (for energy, volume, etc. monitoring).
+There are two types of channels - discrete (for OPEN/CLOSED outputs monitoring) and general (for general monitoring).

-The user can also arrange up to 24 independent alarms with 5 different user selectable states.
+The user can also arrange up to 24 independent alarms with 5 different user-selectable states.
 Every alarm can be set up using up to 2 limits and hysteresis.
 The alarm can be assigned to a specific channel.
 In this case, in an alarm state, the assigned channel is colored on the monitoring page and graphs.

-The device supports SNMP, HTTP API and MODBUS/TCP as machine-to-machine (M2M) communication.
+The device supports SNMP, HTTP API, and MODBUS TCP/IP protocols for machine-to-machine (M2M) communication.